100495568-AnaMestre/Biomedical-Engineering-TFG---Ana-Mestre/README.md

 # Biomedical-Engineering-TFG---Ana-Mestre
 This repository contains the codes used for the bachelors' thesis Image-Based Investigation of Evaporation-Driven Crystallization in Salicylic Acid–Acetone Sessile Droplets: A Model System for Pharmaceutical Crystallization Studies.
-The codes were used to analyze the experimental videos obatined in the laboratory.
+The codes were used to analyze the experimental videos obtained in the laboratory.

+**Repository structure**

+The scripts are organized into two groups according to the substrate used in the experiments:

+-[`glass_slides/`](glass_slides/): Scripts for the processing and analysis of videos recorded over bare glass slides.

+-[`polypropylene/`](polypropylene/): Scripts for the processing and analysis of videos recorded over polypropylene-coated slides.